 For a complete breakdown of how Section 24 works, see our Section 24 tax relief guide.

-The section 24 portfolio impact becomes more severe as you add properties to your portfolio.
-Each additional mortgaged property increases your taxable rental income, potentially pushing you into higher tax brackets.
+The section 24 portfolio impact becomes more severe as you add properties.
+Each additional mortgaged property increases your taxable rental income, potentially pushing you into higher tax brackets and creating cash flow challenges that compound across multiple properties.

 Example: Three-Property Portfolio Impact